 Organising a Christmas scavenger hunt is a great festive game to play with family and friends.
 Of course, with social distancing and lots of online meetups and virtual hangouts on video calls such as Facetime and Zoom, the scavenger hunt needs to go online as well.

 We have been doing loads of Christmas quizzes over the last few weeks, so this week I decided to format the family Zoom fun in a different way.
 I mixed a few different types of question rounds along with a scavenger hunt round.
-It was so much fun and a nice challenge to get everyone running round the house trying to find objects on their hunt.
+It was so much fun and a nice challenge to get everyone running around the house trying to find objects on their indoor scavenger hunt.

 Yes, we do test a lot of the activities we share here on Christmasphere!

 When hosting your own Christmas scavenger hunt game you can either have that as the sole activity and expand on the suggested list below.
 Or you could do the same as we did and add it as an extra round to your quiz or family games night.